-Vegan Holiday Recipes from The Oh She Glows Cookbooks (That Even The Meat Eaters Will Crave)
+These Easy Recipes From Oh She Glows Make Vegan Holiday Cooking A Snap

 Another decadent holiday go-to that can be prepared in advance is her chilled chocolate espresso torte (also freezer friendly).
 This dessert, she says, “is a nice change from the traditional apple or pumpkin pie for the chocolate lovers.”

-As a mother of two toddlers, Liddon is a big proponent of starting her holiday meal prep work at least a week in advance (why she
+As a mother of young children, Liddon is a big proponent of starting her holiday meal prep work at least a week in advance (why she

-often turns to dishes that can be kept frozen) — a tip that saves dinner planning stress regardless of what you’re eating this December.
+often turns to dishes that can be kept frozen)—a tip that saves dinner planning stress regardless of what you’re eating this December.